jrbudnack/cookbook/Baked Oatmeal with Fruit.md

 - ¼ cup maple syrup
 - 1 tsp vanilla
 - ½ tsp salt
-- ½ tsp cinnamon
+- 1 tsp cinnamon
 - 1 ½ tsp. baking powder
-- 2 cups Fruit (mixed berries, strawberries, mangoes, chopped apples, raisins, etc)
+- 2 cups Fruit (mixed berries, strawberries, mangoes, chopped apples, raisins, etc.)

 INSTRUCTIONS:
 - Preheat oven to 350 degrees.
 Mix all the ingredients, aside from the fruit, together.
 Fold in the fruit and pour into a lightly greased pan.
 Bake until the center is set—usually around 25 minutes.
 Enjoy right out of the oven or prep the night before for an easy breakfast!